guilhermemarson/udacity/ames_house_prices/documentation/report v3.md

  - Name: the name of the variable
  - Type: numerical or categorical (textual)
- - Convert to Categorical: If it´s a good idea to convert the numerical to a categorical variable
+ - Convert to Categorical: If itÂ´s a good idea to convert the numerical to a categorical variable
  - Description: detailed description about the variable
  - Expectation: my personal expectation about the variable.
 It will be used to guide the data exploration priorization